mathewpp/final/README.md

 Users:
 --------------

 - All users are lower case and alpha numeric only.
-Passwords are set same as username for test purposes ** - These are the test users :** mathew, mit, stanford, uchicago, cnn, google, facebook, worldbank, financialtimes, wsj, nyse, cmegroup
+- These are the test users, passwords are set same as username for test purposes mathew, mit, stanford, uchicago, cnn, google, facebook, worldbank, financialtimes, wsj, nyse, cmegroup

 Functionalities Supported
 --------------